sathwika66/sathwika66/README.md

 # 💫 About Me:
 Sathwika Dimmiti is a Data Analyst skilled in SQL, Python, Power BI, and Excel, with experience in ETL, data validation, and dashboard development.
-She most recently worked as an Associate Data Analyst at Tech Mahindra (Nov 2025 – Sept 2026) and previously as an AI Intern at ISRO.
-She holds a B.Tech in CSE (AI & ML) from KG Reddy College of Engineering and Technology, along with certifications from Stanford, Cambridge, and Udemy.
-Her project work includes a Credit Card Fraud Detection model (95%+ accuracy) and a Power BI-based Customer Trends Analysis.
-She's now seeking her next opportunity, with a focus on financial data engineering and analytics.
+Most recently worked as an Associate Data Analyst at Tech Mahindra (Nov 2025 – Sept 2026) and previously as an AI Intern at ISRO.
+I hold a B.Tech in CSE (AI & ML) from KG Reddy College of Engineering and Technology, along with certifications from Stanford, Cambridge, and Udemy.
+My project work includes a Credit Card Fraud Detection model (95%+ accuracy) and a Power BI-based Customer Trends Analysis.
+I'm now seeking her next opportunity, with a focus on financial data engineering and analytics.

 ## 🌐 Socials: